rune/rune/docs/docs/multiplayer/randomness.md

 ### Shared random

 If your games needs deterministic shared randomness, meaning that the randomness is determined by the order an action is taken, regardless of who makes an action.
-This can be solved in different ways depending on the needs.
-One way is to use `Math.random()` in `setup()` to set a shared random state to be used in your own number generator, another is to generate all state that depends on randomness in `setup()`.
+This can be solved in different ways depending on the needs:

+- Set a shared random state in `setup()` using `Math.random()` to be used in your own number generator.
+- Generate all state that depends on randomness in `setup()` such as the board in a collaborative minesweeper game.